dkw-aau/qse/README.md

 - The file with suffix `_QSE_FULL_SHACL.ttl` contains the full set of SHACL shapes using the configuration provided in config.properties file.
 - The file with suffix `_QSE_0.1_100_SHACL.ttl` contains the set of SHACL shapes pruned using confidence 0.1 and support 100 using the configuration provided in config.properties file.

+---
+### Reproducibility
+If you want to reproduce the results of the paper, please read  [VLDB_Reproducibility_README](https://github.com/dkw-aau/qse/blob/main/VLDB_Reproducibility_README.md) file.

+### Citation

+If you use this tool please reference:
+>  Rabbani, Kashif; Lissandrini, Matteo; and Hose, Katja. **Extraction of Validating Shapes from very large Knowledge Graphs**.
+In Proceedings of the Very Large Databases 2023 (Volume 16), August 28 - Sept 02, 2023, Vancouver, Canada.